 When we need to show you what’s going on in your mouth, we use our intraoral camera.
 This is a small video camera, about the size of a large pen, which provides instant/real-time images on the computer monitor next to your chair.
 We use our intraoral camera to show patients exactly what we’re seeing, such as a crack in a tooth or gum disease, letting you see our diagnosis.
 This helps our patients understand why they need a procedure which may not be exhibiting painful signs yet.

 We also use our intraoral camera when performing restorations such as dental implants, crowns, and even replacing old amalgam fillings with composite resin.
 The before-and-after images can be very striking.

-Monitors in every bay
+Monitors in every Operatory

 We use high-magnification loupes, usually with a mounted lamp, for added precision when performing various restorations and for diagnoses.
 This magnification can be especially helpful when identifying dental cavities or decay in a tooth.
 Loupes are also very helpful when placing implants.

-, we use this cutting edge treatment to address caries (decay), periodontal disease, tooth sensitivity, and to protect against infection when we extract wisdom teeth.
+, we use this cutting-edge treatment to address caries (decay), periodontal disease, tooth sensitivity, and to protect against infection when we extract wisdom teeth.